willsowerbutts/tv-controller/README.md

 is connected to my control hardware.

 **DAC**: The DAC is a [Topping E70](https://www.toppingaudio.com/product-item/e70) which operates as a combined DAC and a pre-amplifier (volume control).
-The XLR outputs of the DAC are connected to my power amplifier.
-The DAC has a 12V trigger output which is connected to my control hardware, and balanced XLR audio outputs which connect to the power amplifier.
+The balanced XLR audio outputs of the DAC are connected to my power amplifier.
+The DAC has a 12V trigger output which is connected to my control hardware.

 **Amplifier**: The amplifier is a dual mono power amplifier that I built using [Hypex UcD modules](https://www.hypex.nl/products/amplifier-families/ucd-family/).